sheik/create/README.md

     go install github.com/sheik/create/cmd/create@latest
     create update

 Next, you need to make a "createfile".
-In order to do this, you need to create a package called "createfile" under your "cmd" directory in your project.
+In order to do this, you need to create a package called "createfile" under your "cmd" directory in your project (for details on the "cmd" directory, see [Standard Go Project Layout](https://github.com/golang-standards/project-layout).
 For example:

 	.
 	├── cmd